aadvxe/Gmera-Solusi/README.md

 ## 📄 Documentation & Support

-- See the `docs/` folder for technical specs, wireframes, and feature ideation.
+- See the `docs/` folder for technical specifications, wireframes, and feature ideation
-- For database details, see `schema/db_dump.sql`.
+- For database details, see `schema/db_dump.sql` (latest schema reference)
+- For research context, refer to the academic paper on web-based accounting information systems for manufacturing

 ---

-© GMera Solusi.
-All rights reserved.